The Different Kinds of Cancer Hereditary, Familial and Sporadic

 A hereditary cancer syndrome is also known as Li-Fraumeni.
 If you have Li-Fraumeni syndrome, the mutation occurred in the p53 gene.

 This involves having one or more cases of the disease in a person's family.
-A person with a history of cancer has a slightly higher risk of developing it.
+If you have family members with a history of cancer, you have a slightly higher risk of developing it.

 What is the difference between familial and hereditary?

-In the familial kinds of cancer, abnormal cells are caused by a combination of germline mutations and somatic mutations.
-And inheriting the mutations poses only a slight risk of developing the disease.
+In the familial kinds of cancer, abnormal cells are caused by a combination of germline and somatic mutations.
+Inheriting the mutations poses only a slight risk of developing the disease.

 The genes that influence familial cancer are still unknown and the effects of these mutated genes are still not fully understood.
 The germline mutations are also present in every cell of a person's body.

 Scientists and doctors aren't yet certain how much of the tumors are triggered by germline mutations and how much by acquired mutations.
-Familial cancer may also happen because of the kind of lifestyle shared by the members of a family such as unhealthy eating habits.
+Familial cancer may also happen because of the kind of lifestyle (such as unhealthy eating habits) shared by the members of a family.

 Most types of cancer are sporadic.
 The DNA mutations of your cells are not passed to you by your parents.
 Instead, the mutations are all acquired and can happen in certain cells of your body.